crazylin/sunny/src/laser_line_filter/README.md

 The difference between averaged and original value is recorded as `deviate`,
 It is filtered out immediately if it is larger than given value.
 Then two consecutive points are recognized as break point by `gap`.
 After that, a front cluster algorithm is applied to group points into segment of lines.
 Two segments are connected if the missing number points is smaller than `step`.
 Finally, lines with shorter `length` are filtered altogether.
+The `enable` controls whether this filter should apply or not.